A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive and Active flows

 \subsubsection{Passive flows}

 We begin by investigating whether OR-type solutions exist for the passive system \eqref{eq:Q-flow} when $L^*$ is large (small $\epsilon$), that is, for small nano-scale channel domains.
-When $\omega=\pm\frac{1}{4}$ and $p_x=-1$, we find profiles which are small perturbations of the OR solutions found in section \ref{sec:constant-pressure-flow}, for large $L^*$ with $p_x = 0$, i.e., the profile in \eqref{eq:s-theta-large-domains} when $\omega=\pm\frac{1}{4}$ (see Fig. \ref{fig:L_infinty}).
+When $\omega=\pm\frac{1}{4}$ and $p_x=-1$, we find profiles which are small perturbations of the limiting OR solutions reported in the supplementary material, for large $L^*$ and $p_x = 0$, i.e., (2.7a), (2.7b) in the supplementary material when $\omega=\pm\frac{1}{4}$ (see Fig. \ref{fig:L_infinty}).
 We regard these profiles as being OR-type solutions although $s(0) \neq 0$ but $s(0)\ll 1$, as the director profile resembles a polydomain structure and $\theta$ jumps around $y=0$, to satisfy its boundary conditions.
-As $|p_x|$ increases, we lose this approximate zero in $s$ i.e., we lose the domain wall and $s \to 1$ almost everywhere.
-It is also worth noting, that the director represents a splay deformation when $\omega=-\frac{1}{4}$, and a bend deformation when $\omega=\frac{1}{4}$, which becomes more pronounced as $|p_x|$ increases.
+As $|p_x|$ increases, we lose this approximate zero in $s$, i.e., we lose the domain wall and $s \to 1$ almost everywhere.

 We now proceed to study solutions of (\ref{eq:Q-flow}) in the $L^*\to 0$ limit, relevant for micron-scale channel domains.
-We are interested in the stable equilibrium solutions and the existence of OR-type solutions in this limit, and how well the OR-type solutions are approximated by the asymptotic expansions in Section~\ref{sec:passive-asymptotics}.
-As expected, in Fig. \ref{fig:L_0-stable-solutions} we find stable equilibria which satisfy $s=1$ almost everywhere.
-We also report unstable OR-type solutions in Fig. \ref{fig:OR-flow}, when $\omega=-\frac{1}{4}$.
+We study the stable equilibrium solutions, the existence of OR-type solutions in this limit, and how well the OR-type solutions are approximated by the asymptotic expansions in Section~\ref{sec:passive-asymptotics}.
+As expected, in Fig. \ref{fig:L_0-stable-solutions} we find stable equilibria which satisfy $s=1$ almost everywhere and report unstable OR-type solutions in Fig. \ref{fig:OR-flow}, when $\omega=-\frac{1}{4}$.
 We again consider these to be OR-type solutions despite $s(0)\neq0$, since their behaviour is consistent with the asymptotic expressions \eqref{eq:s-comp} and \eqref{eq:theta-asymptotic}, and we also have approximate polydomain structures.
 We also find these OR-type solutions for $\omega=\frac{1}{4}$, but do not report them as they are similar to the $\omega=-\frac{1}{4}$ case (the same is true in the next subsection).
 In fact, $\omega=\pm\frac{1}{4}$ are the only boundary conditions for which we have been able to identify OR-type solutions (identical comments apply to the active case).